Loading, please wait...

 This is when the airline you were booked to travel with dissolves due to bankruptcy or other compromising factors.
 In such a situation, travellers can risk losing a significant amount of money, as tickets are rendered worthless.

 While most package holidays come with ATOL protection which insures against airline insolvency, this does not extend to travellers who purchased tickets and other travel services independently.
-Check out our End Supplier Failure cover to find out how your travel insurance can help in this situation.
+Check out the End Supplier Failure page to find out more about what how this part of a travel insurance policy works**.

 How do you define a UK resident?